GoogleForCreators/web-stories-wp/readme.txt

 = 1.39.0 =

-This release resolves a translation warning on WordPress 6.7 and contains other minor bug fixes.
+This release contains performance improvements, resolves a translation warning on WordPress 6.7 and contains other minor bug fixes.